NanoCommons/user-handbook/docs/data-management/data-completeness-quality.md

 ## Shorter and more focused definitions: (compared to further down)
-Based on: Marchese Robinson et al., 2016
+Based on: Marchese Robinson et al., 2016<br>
+© 2016 by the authors
 {: .source }

 In the recommendations given by Marchese Robinson et al., shorter definitions than the original concepts presented in the same paper were proposed to the community for the sake of clarity: